mobweb/MobWeb_ReferralCoupon/README.md

 Finally, in your Admin Panel, go to *System -> Configuration -> Sales -> Referral Coupon* and select the shopping cart price rule and transactionale email that you've just created.

+You can also add instructions for your customers to see next to their referral link in their customer account.
+There you can explain just how the referral system works and what kind of coupon code a successful referral will create for the referring person.

 ## Questions?
 Need help?

 Most of my repositories posted here are projects created for customization requests for clients, so they probably aren't very well documented and the code isn't always 100% flexible.
 If you have a question or are confused about how something is supposed to work, feel free to get in touch and I'll try and help: [info@mobweb.ch](mailto:info@mobweb.ch).